trevorcampbell/bayesian-coresets/README.md

 ### Examples - Sparse Regression

-The simplest way of doing coresets is via sparse regression.
-Come up with some vec rep of your likelihood then SR.
+The simplest way of building a coreset is to discretize your data log-likelihoods and solve a sparse linear regression problem with the discretized log-likelihood vectors.
+The folders named `examples/hilbert_[name]` contain examples using this technique.
+The primary drawback of this sort of technique is that the user must select/design discretization points for the log-likelihoods, e.g., using samples from some weighting distribution.

 #### Example 0: Synthetic Vectors, Sparse Regression